cwi-dis/igor/doc/schema.md

 ```
 The user can silence anomalous conditions he or she knows about (and does not want to be bothered with) for a period of time by setting fields in `/data/status`.

-### environment/introspection

-**(outdated, used only by some plugins that have not been converted yet)**

-Information about activity of various plugins and Igor itself.

-#### environment/introspection/lastActivity
-For most plugins, an _isotime_ telling when the plugin was last active. `igor` reflects the last activity of igor itself.
-These fields are here mainly to check that the individual devices or services are still alive, so an _action_ can be triggered when an important device has not been active for too long.

 ## status

 Status information on everything Igor knows about, such as whether services and devices are functioning, when they were last accessed correctly and any error messages produced.
 Updated by `/internal/updateStatus`, governed by the `representing` variable in actions and such.
 Interpreted by the _systemHealth_ plugin, among others.